 RELATED: How to save money in grocery shopping without printing coupons

 - Once you have that magic grocery budget number, INFORM your family.
 It is important if you’re not the only one who does grocery shopping.
-In our family, even though I do majority of the grocery shopping, my husband grabs something on the way when he goes to the grocery store.
-Every time he goes to grocery shopping, I let him know how much is left in the budget.
+In our family, even though I do a majority of the grocery shopping, my husband grabs something on the way when he goes to the grocery store.
+Every time he goes to grocery shopping, I let him know how much is left on the budget.
 My guy hates it.
 But I also know it will stop him from buying anything unnecessary.

 Creating Grocery List:

 I created a spreadsheet file called “Grocery List” in Google Drive and shared it with the husband.
 That way he can also have access to the list anywhere anytime.
-Initially I used to write the list of groceries that I absolutely need and add/delete once the purchase is done.
+Initially, I used to write the list of groceries that I absolutely need and add/delete once the purchase is done.
 What works for me the best is, having the full list of groceries that I use for my cooking.
-I have more than 100 items in the file and I color code them according the the needs.
+I have more than 100 items in the file and I color code them according to the needs.